Elementary Education

 • ENG 104 Composition II: Critical Writing

-• HIS 228 U.S. History and Government for Teachers plus three additional social science credits
+• HIS 228 U.S. History & Government

 • MUS 315 Elementary School Music Methods